GangsterFox/AliuFox-themes/ThemerDocu.md

 brand_new_560 = change the reaction clicked border link = literally just link colors and mention color

+<h1 align="center">Primary Colors</h1>

-primary colors, used for the big things like chat bg, server list, member list, etc
+* Primary colors, used for the big things chat bg, server list, member list, etc

 primary_600 = server folders and something else I have no idea xdddd primary_700 = spoilers,emebeds,top bar, DMs Button, bg for pings and server streaming icons (in plugin only changes the DMs button and also top bar)